wso2/docs-is/en/docs/deploy/aws.md

 ```

 !!! important
-	The host name has to be changed in the URLs related to the identity provider based on the `<RELEASE_NAME>` you chose in [step-3](#step-3-deploy-wso2-identity-server).
+	TThe host name included in the URLs related to the identity provider must be changed based on the `<RELEASE_NAME>` you chose in [step-3](#step-3-deploy-wso2-identity-server).
 This configuration is present in the properties file in `<SAMPLE_HOME>/WEB-INF/classes` where`<SAMPLE_HOME>` refers to the sample application that you have chosen to verify this deployment.